richardbeare/ArduinoStateMachine/README.md

 The environment variables at the top of the management dialog don't appear useful anymore.
 This sort of thing is now handled by the makefile.

+## Other notes

+The _bsp_ files (board support package?) are important if you want to do things like drive stepper motors at decent speeds, and for including code to debounce switches.